volllly/merfolk/README.md

 ## `Backend`

 The Backend is responsible for sending and receiving RPCs.
-Depending on the `Backend` this can happen over different channels (e.g. http, serialport, etc.).
+Depending on the `Backend` this can happen over different channels (e.g. http, serial port, etc.).
 The `Backend` serializes and deserializes the RPCs using the `serde` framework.

 ## Frontend